Santorini caldera: Recent unrest

 In July 2024, Santorini entered a new phase of volcanic unrest.
-Starting in mid-summer of 2024, seismic activity increased significantly.
-The most intense volcano-tectonic seismic sequence occurred in the broader Anydros islet area, ∼30 km to the northeast of Santorini since late January 2025.
+Starting in mid-summer 2024, seismic activity increased significantly.
+The most intense volcano-tectonic seismic sequence occurred in the broader Anydros islet area, ~30 km to the northeast of Santorini, in late January 2025.
 However, low-seismicity intra-caldera unrest since early July 2024 also occurred.

-Starting in the summer of 2024, slow deformation was recorded inside the Santorini Caldera.
-From 27 January – 24 February 2025, rapid inflation was observed with up to 7 mm/d moving vertically and westward.
+Starting in the summer of 2024, slow deformation was recorded inside the Santorini caldera.
+From 27 January – 24 February 2025, rapid inflation was observed with up to 7 mm moving vertically and westward each day.
 GNSS station and satellite InSar measurements also confirmed uplift was ongoing.
 The intense seismic activity led to the evacuation of 11,000 people from the island.
 While authorities closed schools and warned against large indoor gatherings, Prime Minister Kyriakos Mitsotakis urged residents to remain calm.

 Another study interpreted the unrest as a time-evolving system that transitioned from a fluid-influenced swarm into a more regular tectonic sequence.
-The study used a manually revised public catalog, anomaly detection, and statistical modeling of time-dependent seismicity quantify diagnostic changes in event rate, magnitude–frequency behavior (b-value), and spatiotemporal clustering.
+The study used a manually revised public catalog, anomaly detection, and statistical modeling of time-dependent seismicity to quantify diagnostic changes in event rate, magnitude–frequency behavior (b-value), and spatiotemporal clustering.
 They identify four stages: